lorelairaras/lorelairaras/README.md

   <tr>
     <td>

-✨ I'm **Lorelai Raras**, a resilient Information Technology student with a passion for web development, design, and all things creative. <br> I enjoy building responsive, user-friendly interfaces and continuously learning new tools to enhance my skills.
-Often fueled by milktea and curiosity. 💻
+✨ I'm **Lorelai Raras**, a resilient Information Technology student with a passion for web development, design, and all things creative. <br> I enjoy continuously learning new tools to enhance my skills. 💻

 <br>